IvandryPage/recrafted/README.md

 # Recrafted: The Love Rewritten

 ## 📝 Description
 **Recrafted: The Love Rewritten** is an interactive storytelling game about a young woman struggling with her college major, believing she isn't capable of succeeding.
-The story is inspired by real-life events, adapting the journey of my girlfriend and me—how we first met when I taught her how to code.
+The story is inspired by real-life events.
 While not a direct retelling, the game captures the emotions, struggles, and choices that shaped our experiences, presented from her perspective.

 ## 🎮 How to Play
 - Follow the story and make choices that influence the outcome.